Can No-See-Ums Live In My Hair?

 Can No-See-Ums Transmit Diseases to Humans?

 No-see-ums are known for causing discomfort and irritating bites, but luckily, in the United States, they are not known to transmit diseases to humans.
+Below is a detailed table outlining the specific diseases spread by no-see-ums, including their symptoms and the regions where these diseases are commonly found.

-However, in some parts of the world, no-see-ums have been associated with transmitting certain parasites and viruses, such as the Leishmaniasis parasite in certain tropical and subtropical regions.
 Despite this, the risk of disease transmission from no-see-ums is considered relatively low compared to other biting insects, such as mosquitoes and ticks.

 Can No-See-Ums Live in Human Hair?